palantir/tslint/README.md

 * `indent` enforces indentation with tabs or spaces.
 Rule options (one is required):
     * `"tabs"` enforces consistent tabs.
     * `"spaces"` enforces consistent spaces.
-* `interface-name` enforces consistent internace name.
+* `interface-name` enforces consistent interface names.
 Rule options:
     * `"always-prefix"` enforces interface names must have an 'I' prefix
-    * `"never-prefix"` enforces interface name must not have an 'I' prefix
+    * `"never-prefix"` enforces interface names must not have an 'I' prefix
 * `jsdoc-format` enforces basic format rules for jsdoc comments -- comments starting with `/**`
     * each line contains an asterisk and asterisks must be aligned
     * each asterisk must be followed by either a space or a newline (except for the first and the last)